jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

         and capable of reflecting and translucent light.
 These are all key factors for the aesthetic success of the treatment.</p>\n"
     - question: What is the prosthetic phase?
-      answer: "<p>It is the second phase of a rehabilitation with dental implants.
+      answer: "<p>It is the second phase of a rehabilitation with Dental Implants.
         It must always be in charge of the Prosthodontics Specialist, who will design, prepare and install the definitive implant-supported prosthesis, always fully respecting all biomechanical principles of occlusion and dental aesthetics.